Kinsella on Liberty Podcast, Episode 058.

 So there can be a positive right as a result of a contract, for example.
 Or if I commit a tort or a crime, I think there’s a positive right on the behalf of the victim to expect remediation or compensation or even rescue.
 Let’s say I maliciously push someone into a lake.
-Well, I think I have an obligation – who can’t swim, let’s say who’s drowning.
+Well, I think I have an obligation – who can’t swim, let’s say, who’s drowning.
 I think I have an obligation to jump in the lake and rescue that person, right?
 So I created the obligation.

-Creating an infant that has certain needs and who would die without being cared for, is akin to pushing someone into a lake who can’t swim.
+Creating an infant that has certain needs and who would die without being cared for is akin to pushing someone into a lake who can’t swim.
 And so you created that by your purposeful, voluntary human action, and I believe that that gives rise to a positive obligation to care for the child as well.
 But other than these cases, which are all the results of voluntarily chosen human action, I don’t think there are any positive rights.

 Gene: Wow.
-So how would the violation of such a positive obligation to care for an infant through, say neglect, be enforced in the market, do you think?
+So how would the violation of such a positive obligation to care for an infant through, say, neglect be enforced in the market, do you think?

-However, in the case of a parent that is not fulfilling their obligations to care for their kids, I think that the only realistic enforceable way to enforce that would be, number 1, to respect the rights of the child to run away, or to choose a new guardian, or even the rights of someone else to come in and liberate that child when it becomes presumptively obvious that the child is being so abused, that we can presume that the child would prefer to have a different guardian.
+However, in the case of a parent that is not fulfilling their obligations to care for their kids, I think that the only realistic enforceable way to enforce that would be, number one, to respect the rights of the child to run away or to choose a new guardian or even the rights of someone else to come in and liberate that child when it becomes presumptively obvious that the child is being so abused that the child would – we can presume that the child would prefer to have a different guardian.
 And that is sort of in accord with Rothbard’s idea that when a child says, I want to run away, he gets the right to run away.
 Now –

 Gene: And I think I can see a private arbitration agency upholding that.